Houston Burn Injury Lawyer

 Burn injuries are among the most devastating of injuries that a person can suffer.
 The cases in which they arise and the legal issues involved are often complex and challenging.
-In 2012, our attorneys recovered a major settlement for a victim of a severe on-the-job electrocution burn injury.
+In 2012, our attorneys recovered a major settlement (as seen to the right side of the page) for a victim of a severe on-the-job electrocution burn injury.
 We have experience in handling serious injury cases such as these and provide free initial consultations with an experienced burn injury lawyer to see how we can fight for you.

 At Simmons and Fletcher, P.C., we understand the life-long struggles that follow a serious burn injury.
 An experienced burn injury lawyer will fight to recover the most allowed by law to account for these issues.
 If someone has caused you or a loved one to suffer a burn injury, we invite you to call us now and speak to one of our attorneys to learn your rights.
 It’s important to understand that you may have the right to be compensated for: